 Innovation: It's always good to be first to market, particularly when it comes to technology.

-What really matters to us is the ability to take photos with virtual characters, products and environments, which is where it will resonate most and develop that deep brand connection.
+What really matters to us is the ability to take photos with virtual characters.
+Adding products and environments.
+Which is where it will resonate most and develop that deep brand connection.

-For most brands, engaging customers must come before, during and after you've created a dialogue with them, and with AR, brands engage with consumers, both cognitively and through their senses.
-For Millennials, it is rather simple: if the messaging and the experience are not engaging, and do not create brand desire, then customers may just move on to a competitor.
-Companies simply cannot afford that when you consider the Customer Lifetime Value (CLV) of Millennials, who have upwards of 60 years in their buying future.
+For most brands, engaging customers must come before.
+During and after you've created a dialogue with them.
+And with AR, brands engage with consumers.
+Both cognitively and through their senses.
+For Millennials, it is rather simple: if the messaging and the experience are not engaging, and do not create brand desire.
+Then customers may just move on to a competitor.
+Companies simply cannot afford that when you consider the Customer Lifetime Value (CLV) of Millennials.
+Who have upwards of 60 years in their buying future.

 At the end of the day, it comes down to ROI on any campaign.
-The key to developing successful AR campaigns that provide customer engagement as well as translate to sales will be ensuring that they support the local communities they're used in while creating unforgettable experiences for the customers using them.
-In many ways, AR brings offline experiences to online sales by enhancing the experience and driving brand visibility.
+The key to developing successful AR campaigns that provide customer engagement.
+As well as translate to sales will be ensuring that they support the local communities they're used in while creating unforgettable experiences for the customers using them.
+In many ways.
+AR brings offline experiences to online sales by enhancing the experience and driving brand visibility.